Shwetagithub16/SpaceX-Data-Pipeline/README.md

 - Data Ingestion: Pulls raw SpaceX launch data from a public API.

-- Data Processing & Cleansing: Transforms and validates the data using Python and great_expectations.
+- Data Processing & Cleansing: Transforms and validates the data using Python.

 - Data Loading: Stores cleaned data in Google Cloud Storage and loads it into BigQuery.